romaintestu/forticnapp-workshop/lab-01/README.md

 ### Step 5: Explore Governance Features

-*Goal: Review security policies across different categories to understand policy management and coverage.*
+*How can we review security policies across different categories to understand policy management and coverage?*

 #### Policies

+*How do security policies define the rules that FortiCNAPP uses to detect violations and generate alerts?*

 1. Navigate to **Governance** > **Policies** in the left navigation panel
 2. Review policies in the **Compliance** tab